 About Midwife Certification and Regulatory Issues

 While the certified midwife credential has been in existence for more than a decade, growth of this group of midwives has been hampered by state regulatory issues and a dearth of educational programs.
 However, a renewed media interest in normal birth and midwifery and a sense of midwifery as its own discipline has opened a window of opportunity.
-CMs are legally recognized by licensure in New York, Rhode Island, and New Jersey, by permit in Delaware.
-Legislative initiatives are underway in a number of states to obtain legal recognition of the Certified Midwife credential.
+CMs can be licensed in New York, Rhode Island, New Jersey, and Delaware.
+Legislative initiatives are underway in a number of additional states to obtain legal recognition of the Certified Midwife credential.
 We wish to take advantage of this opportunity to expand the educational pathways for becoming a midwife and to grow midwifery in the United States.

 The Midwifery Institute of Philadelphia University is currently the only distance learning program offering the CM option to a national pool of qualified candidates.
 Because this credential is not yet widely recognized, students who take this educational pathway are true pioneers in the discipline and will help our efforts to pave the way to make more midwives available to the women of America.